-The types of assets categorized as Level II generally are certificates of deposit, municipal obligations, and corporate bonds and notes.
+The types of assets categorized as Level II generally are certificates of deposit, municipal obligations and corporate bonds and notes.

 Level III - Inputs are both unobservable and significant to the overall fair value measurement.
 These inputs reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
 Consideration is given to the risk inherent in the valuation technique and the inputs to the model.

-The Partnership did not have any assets or liabilities categorized as Level III during the year ended December 31, 2022.
+The Partnership did not have any assets or liabilities categorized as Level III during the six month period ended June 30, 2023.